opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 'Using single quotes'
 ```

-String literals are enclosed in either single or double quotes.
+A string literal is a literal enclosed in either single or double quotes.

 <div class=“clearfix”></div>
-### Number literal
+#### Number literal

 > Example of number literal